Night is a Day That Fell Short

 Interactive installation with found objects, electronics, digital projection, water, dimensions approx. 1 x 2 x 2 meters, 2022

-Rain Machine inhabits the unstable boundary between simulation and reality, utility and futility.
-Within this environment the viewer becomes both witness and trigger, activating the system that produces the illusion they are observing.
-The installation suggests a quiet, melancholic landscape in which humans—gradually receding from the center of technological agency—consume their own form of nepenthe, a forgetting brought on by the approaching waves of automation and algorithmic logic.
-The machine continues its task with indifferent persistence, maintaining a cycle that neither resolves nor progresses.
-Technologies once imagined as instruments of connection quietly redraw the distances between people, making them displaced within the very systems meant to serve them.
-Present, yet somehow out of place in solitude, inhabiting a world that has advanced slightly beyond its maker.
-An invisible separation, like a visitor wandering through a familiar landscape that no longer fully recognizes its inhabitants.
+The work exists between simulation and reality, utility and futility.
+The viewer becomes both witness and trigger, activating the system that produces the illusion they observe, while the machine continues with indifferent persistence, maintaining a cycle that neither resolves nor progresses.
+Technologies once imagined as instruments of connection redraw the distances between people, alienating them within the systems meant to unite them.

 Long Way From Home